netobserv/pano-research/README.md

 - A relatively new Linux Kernel that supports CAP_BPF in Docker (tested on `5.15.0-78-generic`).
 - Git - to check out the source tree (should be included in your Linux).
 - Bash - to build the docker images from standard components (should be included in your Linux).
-- Docker and docker-compose that support "host" networking (for Ubuntu get them [here](https://docs.docker.com/engine/install/ubuntu/) and
+- Docker and docker-compose (or "docker compose") that support "host" networking (for Ubuntu get them [here](https://docs.docker.com/engine/install/ubuntu/) and
 [here](https://docs.docker.com/compose/install/linux/)).

 ### Check-out the Demo